amit-rastogi/100DaysOfMLCode/README.md

 Day 7 - Naive Bayes, decision tree and random forest classification using sklearn in python.
 Creating and Manipulating Tensors (tensor shapes, matrix multiplication, reshaping).
 Day 8 - Studied NLP and implemented user review prediction model using NLTK in python with Bag of Words model and Naïve Bayes classification.
+Day 9 - Covered the following-
+1. K-means clustering and using the elbow method to choose the right number of clusters using WCSS.
+2. Association rule learning with Apriori model.